iamwillrost/iamwillrost/README.md

-Purpose driven projects tend to be the most motivating.
-I believe all people _should_ be empowered by a computer science education.
-I am still teaching myself programming, I'm studied in business...
+web platform application development

+value for education, all people must feel empowered by computer science because software impacts every part of modern life.
+If people don't feel empowered to create technology, they will remain users; if people don't feel empowered to use technology confidently, they will only feel used by technology or subservient to it

-My other interests include education, cats, money, business, cybersecurity, privacy, research.
+other interests include education, philosophy, business
-I enrolled in an accelerated full stack development program to teach myself coding skills.
-That's a waste of money.